Origen-SDK/origen_stil/README.md

 * Hexadecimal and decimal pin value assignments within vector blocks are not supported
 * Subtraction within pin group definitions is not supported

-The plugin is more useable than the above list might suggest, since many tools which render STIL will themselves omit a constrained subset of the full language.
+The plugin is more useable than the above list might suggest, since many tools which render STIL will themselves emit a constrained subset of the full language.
 However, support for these additional features is being added on an as-needed basis.

 Please open an Issue ticket if you find the need for a missing feature, ideally including a STIL snippet showing an example.